 When acting as a mediator, I had to learn how to intervene and interrupt an ongoing conversation to help the parties better understand each other’s interests.
 As a client, I had to focus on reaching win-win solutions, whereas my primary task as a lawyer was to support and protect my client.

 That is all the more difficult in a digital environment, where traditional ADR skills need to be adapted to the peculiarities of the online medium.
 Preparation proved to be a key factor in equipping the team with solid mediation skills and the ability to overcome potential hurdles that may arise in online settings.

 We studied many different cases, trying to analyze disputes with a critical eye and develop strategies to tackle the issues at hand.
 During the Competition, I did my best to implement the practical advice that our coaches gave us.
 We trained a lot to familiarize ourselves with Zoom so, during the Competition, I felt at ease in the online environment.
 Needless to say that understanding the parties’ feelings – which is crucial in mediation – is more difficult in online settings.
 In the end, however, it all worked out: mediating online was fun and even easier than I expected.

 Within the framework of the Conflict Managers of Tomorrow Project, Marco, Milena, and Francesca trained as a team under the guidance of their coaches.
 Thanks to a practice-oriented approach, implemented through feedback delivery and peer-teaching, students learned how to achieve and facilitate mediated solutions using problem-solving.

+We had several hours of training, based on a “learning-by-doing” approach.
+This does not happen very often in a traditional Italian university and the opportunity that we were offered by Università degli Studi di Trento is proof of its peculiar vision.
 The training sessions were of vital importance and were always a moment of growth.
 The countless tips from our coaches and the continuous self-evaluation process helped us identify our weaknesses and work on them to improve every time.
 We learned how to identify interests and goals and to distinguish them from mere positions, how to think strategically, use communication effectively, understand and deal with emotions, make offers and concessions, while at the same time being creative and trying to think outside the box.

 Coaches Rachele Beretta and Luca De Rosa, as well as team members Marco Bonfiglio and Milena Mottola, also benefited from the experience gained at Washington University in St. Louis.